gleannyc/documentation/docs/docs/visualizing-data/Attributes-Tray.md

 ## Hiding and Unhiding Attribute Tiles

-You may want to tailor which attributes are visible in a view since some attributes many be irrelevant to the view.
+You can choose which attributes are visible in the attribute tray.
 There are few different ways to do this:

 1. From the right-hand drawer, select the `Model` tab, and click the eye icons to hide and show tiles.
 2. From top right of the `Attributes` tray, click the `+`, and click the eye icons to hide and show tiles.